Nividica/ThaumicEnergistics/Features.md

 ###Essentia Transportation
     Import/export essentia in/out the AE network.
-    --WIP-- Export essentia in response to suction.
+    Export essentia in response to suction.
     --Planned- Export essentia in response to infusion requests.

 ###Storage